Universal Relations with Dynamical Tides: Introduction

-We assess the accuracy of approximations by directly comparing them to the fully dynamical tidal response $\Lambda^{\rm Dyn}(\omega)$ up to linear frequencies of 1.5 kHz.
-Our results show that, for linear frequencies $\lesssim 800$ Hz, both models reproduce the dynamical result within $5\%$.
-This error rises to at most $10\%$ for linear frequencies $\sim 1000$ Hz.
-At higher frequencies, $\Lambda^{\rm Tay} (\omega)$ performs better for more compact stars: for compactness $C \equiv G M/(c^2 R) \gtrsim 0.24$ (with $R$ the NS radius), the error of the Taylor approximation remains below $10\%$, while it exceeds 50\% for $C\lesssim 0.13$ and $f_{\rm GW} \gtrsim 1400$ Hz.
-On the other hand, the effective-one-mode model provides more uniform performance across compactness, maintaining errors below 50\% over the full range of parameters considered, but becoming less reliable than the Taylor model at linear frequencies $\gtrsim 500 $ Hz and compactness $\gtrsim 0.2$.
+We study these approximations by directly comparing them to the dynamical tidal response $\Lambda^{\rm Dyn}(\omega)$ up to linear frequencies of 1.5 kHz.
+Our results show that, for linear frequencies $\lesssim 750$ Hz, both models reproduce the dynamical result within $5\%$.
+At higher frequencies, $\Lambda^{\rm OM} (\omega)$ shows better agreement; the relative difference of the OM approximation remains below $10\%$ up until $f_{\rm GW} \gtrsim 1400$ Hz, while the Taylor approximation exceeds $10\%$ at around $900$ Hz.

-These findings suggest that both the low-frequency model and the EOB/one-mode model are useful representations of the frequency-dependent behavior of the tidal response of a NS (with the Taylor model slightly outperforming the one-mode model).
+These findings suggest that both the low-frequency model and the one-mode model are useful representations of the frequency-dependent behavior of the tidal response of a NS.
 While they provide an accurate description of the tidal response, they both still involve two quantities ($\Lambda^{(0)}$ and $\Lambda^{(2)}$), and therefore, they do not simplify the parameter estimation problem on their own.
-To overcome this, we identify and characterize a novel quasi-universal relation between $\Lambda^{(0)}$ and $\Lambda^{(2)}$, as well as a combination of these two quantities $ \sqrt{ \Lambda^{(0)}/\Lambda^{(2)}}= M\omega_*$.
-We present and explore the robustness of these quasi-universal relations across a sample of 63 EOSs, including both parametrized, piecewise-polytropic models~\cite{Read:2008iy} and phenomenologically-motivated EOSs that incorporate nontrivial microphysical features~\cite{Tan:2021ahl}.
-Our results show that the EOS-sensitivity of the relation is remarkably small, $\lesssim 5\%$ for the $\Lambda^{(0)}$--$\Lambda^{(2)}$ relation and $\lesssim 2.5\%$ for the effective-frequency combination.
+To overcome this, we identify and characterize a novel quasi-universal relation between $\Lambda^{(0)}$ and $\Lambda^{(2)}$, as well as between $\Lambda^{(0)}$ and a combination of these two quantities $ \sqrt{ \Lambda^{(0)}/\Lambda^{(2)}}= M\omega_*$.
+We present and explore the robustness of these quasi-universal relations across a sample of 59 EOSs, including both parametrized, piecewise-polytropic models~\cite{Read:2008iy} and phenomenologically-motivated EOSs that incorporate nontrivial microphysical features~\cite{Tan:2021ahl}.
+Our results show that the EOS-sensitivity of the relation is remarkably small, $\lesssim 5\%$ for the $\Lambda^{(0)}$--$\Lambda^{(2)}$ relation and $\lesssim 2.8\%$ for the $\Lambda^{(0)}$--$M\omega_*$ relation.
 These quasi-universal relations enable the dynamical tidal response to be modeled with effectively a single independent parameter.
 Doing so offers a practical route for incorporating frequency-dependent tidal effects into GW waveforms without introducing additional degrees of freedom, and thereby, improving the efficiency and robustness of parameter estimation.